What to do in five easy steps

 If there is a flood happening near you right now, follow the five steps below to make sure you are well prepared and safe.

-Please note: if you have a flooding emergency contact 999.
+If you have a flooding emergency contact 999.

 For other useful contact details see our contacts page.